pipedreamerai/SheetHappens/README.md

-## What Changed? - Excel Workbook Versioning
+## SheetHappens - Excel Workbook Versioning

 Compare your current Excel workbook against a baseline (another .xlsx or a saved snapshot) and visualize differences directly in the workbook.
 All data stays local; no cloud integration and no file export.